NyaNyav2/3D-Earth-and-WormHole/README.md

-# 3D-Earth-and-WormHole
+# 3D-Earth
-Using Three.js to make 3D Earth and 3D WormHole
+Using Three.js to make 3D Earth